 1. Know Your SERPs

-Who dominates the search results for queries relevant to your business?
+Who dominates search engine visibility for queries relevant to your business?
 Are these results from media, your competitors, directories, or other sources?

 Search is a zero-sum game; as one listing falls downs the ranks, another rises up in its place.
-Seek out opportunities where no competitive businesses are ranking, or your best practice optimizations could catapult you into top spots.
+Seek out opportunities where no competitive businesses are ranking.
+Or seek out best practice search engine optimizations to catapult you into top spots.

 2. Use Ads to Your Advantage